 Let’s say you search for “Shampoo for Dry Hair”, then it’ll revert back with the long trail of keywords that people have been using on Google.
 Like mentioned earlier, it’ll also provide you with specific questions that people have been asking that relate to your keyword.
 So for “Shampoo for Dry Hair”, it’ll show you questions like “Which Shampoo can help me get rid of dry hair?”

-You can then address these pain points by answering these questions of your prospective readers and meet their expectations.
+You can then address these pain points by answering these questions and meeting reader expectations.

 Hubspot Blog Idea Generator